 DTI = (Total Monthly Debt Payments / Gross Monthly Income) x 100

-For instance, if your gross monthly income is 7000 dollars
+For instance, if your gross monthly income is 7000 dollars, and your total monthly debt payments are 1500 dollars:

 Your DTI ratio is: